Skip to main content

 • Paste into a counter before publishing anywhere with a hard limit.

 Want to see words, characters, sentences, paragraphs and reading time update live as you type?
-Try the free, privacy-first word counter — it runs entirely in your browser.
+Try the free, privacy-first word counter — it runs entirely in your browser, so your text never leaves your device.